 - Multi-material action

 5. Orange-Sol De-Sovl-it Contractors Adhesive Solvent

 If you’re an eco-activist, then you should have a closer look at this Orange-Sol Solvent.
 It’s one of the most environment-friendly caulk removers out there.

 For one, this formula is strong enough to remove various substances.
 You can use it to get rid of wet paint, floor adhesive, oil, grease, silicone adhesive, roofing tar, and more.
-Moreover, it works effectively on hard surfaces including ceramic tiles, wood, and porcelain.
+Moreover, it works effectively on hard surfaces including ceramic & porcelain tiles, and wood, etc.